 Photo by Jim McCarthy.

 Maine legislators are considering a bill that would prevent the state from seizing Wabanaki Nations’ land for public uses.
-The Judiciary Committee held a public hearing April 4 and tabled the bill during a work session on April 9.
-You can still show your support!
-If your legislators are on the Judiciary Committee, ask them to vote Ought to Pass on LD 958!
+The Judiciary Committee voted the bill Ought to Pass as amended and it will go to the full Legislature for a vote soon.
+Contact your legislators and ask them to vote YES on LD 958!

 THE ISSUE